wtPLSQL/wtPLSQL/docs/README.md

 [Compatibility page](https://github.com/DDieterich/wtPLSQL/wiki/Compatibility) in the wtPLSQL repository wiki.

-For now, [use GitHub "issues" for support](https://github.com/DDieterich/wtPLSQL/issues/new).
-This will require a (free) GitHub account.
+Use [GitHub "issues"](https://github.com/DDieterich/wtPLSQL/issues) for support.
+A (free) GitHub account will be required to create a new issue.
+Issues can be searched without an account.

 ### Site Map